Memories of shops and shopping when I was growing up in 1960s Twickenham (London UK)

 - Several shopping strips have disappeared – there was one at the end of Waldegrave Road next to the railway bridge – an electrical shop there used to fix my less than reliable Verdik tape recorder – and another along Station Road, Twickenham – I remember a large car part and accessory shop.

 - TV rentals: 1960s televisions, especially the first colour sets, were expensive and unreliable so renting was the choice of many.
 DER (Domestic Electrical Rentals) occupied what is now Kestrel House, on the corner of Radnor and Heath Roads.

 - One of my boyhood passions was Meccano.
 The two local suppliers were the Teddington Model Shop at the top of Teddington railway bridge and Beazleys Model Shop, Twickenham (later the home of Alberts Music Shop, RIP 2014).
-Every part was available separately, prices starting at twopence, and there were around 300 different parts.
+Every part was available separately, prices starting at twopence, and there were several hundred different parts.
 I’d save my pocket money and my dad, who worked in the careers office on Teddington Bridge, would be asked to exchange my sixpence for two #83s or whatever.
 The Teddington Model Shop had a working model railway in the window: you put a penny in a slot in the window jamb to make train run.

 - My other childhood hobby was stamp collecting.
 Woolworths sold packets of assorted stamps for sixpence or a shilling aimed at schoolboy collectors: I remember the ‘six reigns’ packets including a penny black.
 Others would include bright colourful stamps from places like San Marino and Herm which were really of no value whatsoever.